quchen/stgi/README.md

 - Closures with non-empty argument lists and constructors are already in WHNF, so they are never updatable.
-- When a value is only entered once, updating it is unnessecary work.
+- When a value is only entered once, updating it is unnecessary work.
 Deciding whether a potentially updatable closure should actually be updatable is what the *update analysis* would do in a compiler when translating into the STG.